I have an ideal self, and a present self.

 I’m not passionate about real estate.
 I’m passionate about being sustainably unemployed — also known as financial independence.
 Real estate investing is a means to an end; it’s a delivery vehicle for the passive income that allows me to spend my days doing whatever I want.

 So I’m struggling to write about it.
 But I enjoy talking about it.

 So TL;DR — I’ve decided to start talking out the monthly income reports.
 And in Classic Ridiculous Paula Style, I’ve created a video that’ll hopefully make you laugh, definitely make a mockery of myself, and possibly teach you something along the way.

 Here are my monthly real estate income reports — November 2016 through March 2017 — in goofy movie form. 🙂

 P.S. – Don’t want to watch the video?
-Grab the transcript by clicking the orange button below.
+Grab the transcript by clicking the yellow button below.